 The imperative form can sometimes sound a bit harsh, so check out this article for a more nuanced look at ways to use German commands.

-Now that we’ve covered some of the basics with sein, let’s dive a little deeper!
+Now let’s dive a little deeper!

 More Advanced Uses of the German Verb Sein